Medical studies

 Corpo Carabins Crocodiles (Nîmes)

-The Corpo des Carabins Crocodiles association acts as an intermediary between students, teachers and the administration, with the aim of defending student interests at university and national level.
-It distributes a variety of educational and administrative publications.
+The Corpo des Carabins Crocodiles association acts as an intermediary between students, professors, and the administration with the aim of defending students' interests at the university and national levels.
+It is responsible for distributing various educational and administrative publications.

-As part of its commitment to student life, the association organizes cultural and entertainment events, and sets up international exchanges (via the SCOPE/SCORE network).
+With a view to promoting student life, the association organizes cultural and entertainment events and sets up international exchanges (via the SCOPE/SCORE network).

-To raise awareness of global and local solidarity issues among the players in university life, the association organizes collections and helps students in need.
+To raise awareness among university stakeholders about issues of global and local solidarity, the association organizes fundraisers and helps students in need.

 acm_corpo